Medinas are the old usually fortified parts of many Arabic cities, especially in North Africa; this is a tale of just three.

 It feels much more authentic than Marrakech but is equally vibrant, with hordes of people rushing through its narrow and sometimes steep streets.

 It is especially busy during market time, when the souks literally come to the streets.
-Many of the stalls line the narrow alleyways which make up the labyrinthine medina, vegetables and fruit are sold from barrows almost directly off the floor.
+Many of the stalls line the narrow alleyways which make up the labyrinthine medina, vegetables and fruit is sold from barrows almost directly off the floor.
 Live chickens cluck and squawk from within wooden framed, chicken wire cages leaving little doubt to their eventual fate.